Constant Velocity II vs. the Constant Velocity

 The Constant Velocity retails for $120, which places it squarely in the realm of average for a trail running shoe.
 Since we think it is one of the better shoes in this review, and believe it is durable enough to last you awhile, it presents a pretty fair value.

 The Vasque Constant Velocity is a first generation shoe that is highly protective underfoot and comfortable straight out of the box.
 It was rated as the second highest performing traditional trainer that we tested, and is designed to be able to handle any terrain and trail well.
 While it likely isn't optimal for spinning the wheels as fast as possible, it will serve great as an everyday shoe in all environments.

-While this may look like hiking, we like to call steep off-trail ascents like this "running" if we work hard and keep our cadence up :) The traction on the Constant Velocity did a good job of biting into this steep grass and dirt on a beautiful Colorado day.
+While this may look like hiking, we like to call steep off-trail ascents like this "running" if we work hard and keep our cadence up :) Besides, we will run on the way down.
+Here striving and gasping in the rare air of the San Juan Mountains in Colorado.